Lamden/contracting-docs/docs/concepts/time.md

 t = datetime.timedelta(weeks=0, days=0, hours=0, minutes=0, seconds=0)
 ```

-`Timedelta` is also a pretty close mapping to Python's own Timedelta object.
+`timedelta` is also a pretty close mapping to Python's own timedelta object.
 It represents an interval of time which can be used to determine expiration dates, etc.

 For example, if a transaction occurs on a smart contract 2 weeks after it has been initialized, the transactino can fail.
 If the transaction occurs within the 2 week interval, it would succeed.

 #### Comparisons

-Comparisons are between two `Timedelta` objects.
+Comparisons are between two `timedelta` objects.

 ```python
 t1 = datetime.timedelta(weeks=1, days=1, hours=2)